amirlogic/tkinter-gui-apps/README.md

 ### Make Executable

-On your machine: Clone the repo then use Pyinstaller to build
+On your machine: Clone the repo then use Pyinstaller to build (use 'pyinst.py')

 GitHub Actions: Fork this repo then run ready-to-use actions to build (Recommended)